 I spent 21 days in the occupied territories.
 It was a trauma I will never forget.
 I was posted between an access road to a small Palestinian village, and another road for military and settler use only.
 One day in particular, my whole life changed.
 I remember every detail: exactly where I stood, the 60 year old reserve volunteer who came to replace me, and how I was just about to get into the shower at 1am when I heard gun shots… not singles, but automatic.

-The older reservist apparently noticed a Palestinian on his way to the village, panicked and pulled the trigger.
-The Palestinian was innocent: he was just a villager walking home – but he did not stand a chance against.
+The older reservist had noticed a Palestinian on his way to the village, panicked and pulled the trigger.
+The Palestinian was innocent: he was just a villager walking home – but he did not stand a chance.
 He was killed instantly.
-In the chaos that followed, the older reservist — almost her father’s age — gave a false statement.
-When Maia dared to say that the incident needed to be reported, she was chided as if she were a traitor and a little strange, and how could she talk like that about someone of her father’s age!”
+In the chaos that followed, the older reservist, who was almost my father’s age, gave a false statement.
+When I dared to say that the incident needed to be reported truthfully, I was chided and called a “traitor.”
+I was asked, “How can you talk like that about someone your father’s age!”
 That was the moment my innocence began to crack.

 My whole life I was taught that the IDF only ever acted according to ethical standards.
 That belief was now challenged.
 I realized that basic human goodness could not be preserved in the face of a corrupt system.
 I had witnessed a murder… and the army lied about it.
 When I returned to my “normal” life, nothing was normal.
 Memorial ceremonies were particularly difficult.
 I was devastated.
 I felt betrayed by my state, but also felt like a traitor for speaking the truth.